This page is transitioning from the previous semester and some details haven't been updated yet or are still in flux#

-Why do we need to fill in originality and contribution statements?#
+Why do we need to fill in originality statements?#

 The originality statement is your formal statement about the originality of your work, a statement that is absolutely key to academic integrity.
 Be sure to do complete your originality statement very carefully.